RL22/cntx/README.md

 # cntx
-Cntx is a contact application with CRUD capabilities, built with Angular &amp; Firebase.
+Cntx is a contact application with CRUD (create, read, update & delete) capabilities, built with AngularJS &amp; Firebase cloud database.

 #Specs
+The <a href="https://github.com/angular/angular-seed">Angular-Seed</a> boilerplate was used to kick-off development.
+I added Firebase via Angularfire for the CRUD capabilities and Foundation 5 for responsivness and styling.
 #Reqs

 node v0.12.9